Gisela Elsner: Early life

 Elsner was born in Nuremberg, Middle Franconia.
+She was born to a well-to-do family, and grew up with her sister, Heidi, and brother, Richard.
+Her father was a Director at Siemens.
+She graduated from a gymnasium in Nuremberg in 1957.
 In 1959, she went to Vienna to study philosophy, Germanic letters and drama.

 Career

 Elsner then lived as a freelance writer in various places: Lake Starnberg, Frankfurt, in Rome from 1963 to 1964, in London from 1964 to 1970, then in Paris, Hamburg, New York, and finally in Munich.

 She was among the members of Group 47, which also included Günter Grass and Heinrich Böll.

 In her 1970 novel Berührungsverbot (The Touch Ban or The Prohibition of Contact), several couples try to transcend the limits of the bourgeois sexual mores of their middle-class background by engaging in group sex orgies.
 In Switzerland, a journal that published excerpts from the novel was banned, and in Austria it was attacked as harmful to children.

 Elsner described herself as a Leninist.
 She was a long lasting member of the German Communist Party.
+She was an ardent supporter of the government of East Germany, and left the German Communist Party in June 1989 due to their pro-Gorbachev tendencies.
+She returned to the party in October 1989 as a highly critical and "uncomfortable" member, as a display of her strong communist convictions.

+Her political position was in lifelong conflict with her bourgeois upbringing.

+Personal life

+Elsner married author Klaus Roehler in Planegg in 1958.
+They had a son together, Oskar Roehler, who was born in Starnberg in 1959.
+They later divorced, after Elsner left her husband and lost custody of her son.

+She then remarried with Hans Platchek in 1976, who worked as a painter, art critic and author.

 Death and legacy

-Elsner committed suicide by jumping out of a window, in Munich, on 13 May 1992.
+Elsner's mental health began to decline due to a mix of economic problems, lack of literary success, and loss of political perspective after the fall of the Berlin Wall.
+She became increasingly isolated.
+In 1992, Elsner was taken to a private medical clinic in Munich after collapsing on a public street.
+Elsner killed herself there on May 13, 1992.

 A dramatized film about her life, No Place to Go, was made by her son Oskar Roehler.